tqec/tqecd/docs/user_guide/basic_concepts.rst

 Fragments are a collection of moments that check the following order:

-1. zero or more moments exclusively composed of ``reset``, annotation or noisy-gate instructions,
+1. zero or more moments composed of `reset` and any other instructions except measurement instructions,
-2. zero or more moments composed of "computation" instructions (anything that is not a measurement, a reset, a noisy gate or an annotation),
+2. zero or more moments composed of "computation" instructions (anything that is not a measurement or a reset),
-3. one or more moments exclusively composed of ``measurement``, annotation or noisy-gate instructions.
+3. one moment composed of `measurement` and any other instructions except reset instructions.

 The circuit provided in :ref:`moments-section` contains 4 moments that form a fragment.